-More at Stake was created because we believe that much of the advice offered to enterprising families is based on assumptions that just don’t hold up:
+More at Stake is a digital family business magazine.
+We created More at Stake because we believe that much of the advice offered to enterprising families is based on assumptions that just don’t hold up:

 We bring a different, thought-provoking perspective on what it means to be part of a family business.
 And, we help you build the kind of engagement among owners, board, management, and family that can propel your enterprise—and all its forms of capital—to achieve your vision of success.